Monthly Climate Summary: October 2024

 Drought

-Figure 7: Maps comparing drought conditions in Ohio between September 10, and October 8, determined by the U.S. Drought Monitor. https://droughtmonitor.unl.edu/CurrentMap/StateDroughtMonitor.aspx?OH
+Figure 8: Maps comparing drought conditions in Ohio between October 8, and November 5, determined by the U.S. Drought Monitor. https://droughtmonitor.unl.edu/CurrentMap/StateDroughtMonitor.aspx?OH

 Much of the reductions in drought conditions in the southwest resulted from the heavy precipitation that fell during the remnants of Hurricane Helene which is discussed further in the Notable Events section.
 The recent precipitation resulted in a slight improvement in pasture conditions with signs of greening.
 Early fall harvest has continued, though some improved corn and soybean conditions were also reported.
 The risk of harvest fires has decreased overall except in the areas that are still very dry.
 Open burn bans will persist for many counties until conditions improve further (Fig. 8).
 The worst conditions remain in the east where many of the improvements stated above were not experienced.
 Additionally, northwestern Ohio is now beginning to report extreme drought conditions as a result of the below-average precipitation levels near the Maumee River.
 It is important to note that even though drought conditions did improve, this does not necessarily mean they will continue to improve unless consistent precipitation continues.